nickwyl/demand-paging-simulator/README.md

 `$ g++ -std=c++0x -o a.out main.cpp Page.cpp Process.cpp`

-I am assuming that the "random-numbers" file is in the same directory as "main.cpp".

 To run the executable:

 `$ ./a.out M P S J N R`